 Using series mode and low pass or high pass on Filter 1, the notch output on Filter 2 creates an elliptic response.
 This leads to sharper cutoff frequency, but with a bounce back at around -40dB.
 Set the two Freq knobs to ear for the elliptic response.
 For low-pass elliptic, the 2nd filter will have a slightly higher cut-off frequency than Filter 1.
 Lower resonances on the 2nd filter tend to produce better results (as the notch will be wider).

 What sets uHC apart from most other VCFs is the integrated voltage controlled mixer.
 The mixing circuit takes each output and smashes them together creating all different kinds of sounds without loads of extra patching.
 It can be used to create different and new filter modes -- Wide Notch, Dual Bandpass, etc. Also, for blending seperate sounds together using both filters split.
 Additionally, the mixer can be used without CV to blend just a little bit of high frequency punch with your fatty dub bass sound.
 The possibilities are endless.

 The Mix CV input accepts DC to audio rate signals (and super-sonic) allowing for cool frequency modulation of the mixing signals.
 Use Square wave with variable duty cycle to make some very interesting wave shapes!

 Filter 2's input to the Mixer has a phase switch to invert the signal, providing more control over the mix output.

-The uHC is entirely analog.
+Micro Hadron Collider is entirely analog.
 Using modern surface mount technology allows for very short signal paths which reduces stray capacitances and noise.
 We use 1% resistors, 2% PPS filter capacitors and factory matched transistor pairs creating a very stable and repeatable filter capable of very high Q factors.
 It is entirely DC coupled and can be used to process control voltages.